-Humane Education, in its simplest form, is teaching people of all ages to understand and care for the animals in our lives.
-In a broader sense, it exists to foster compassion, respect, and empathy for all living things by:
+AWA's Humane Education program teaches people of all ages to understand and care for the animals in our lives by fostering compassion, respect, and empathy for all living things through:

 - increasing childrens' understanding of animals and their needs

 - educating the public on the importance of animal issues and how they affect society